XAMPPRocky/mean-bean-ci-template/README.md

   different targets with three different release channels.
 - 🙅‍♀️ **No Configuration.** Set your binary name and you're good to go!
 - 🚁 **Automatic GitHub Deployments.** Build binaries for any tagged release.
-- 🏭 **Massively Parallel.** Each target and channel pair is run in parallel, the only limit is your GitHub plan.
+- 🏭 **Massively Parallel.** Each target and channel pair runs in parallel, the only limit is your GitHub plan.

 ## Using this template